Department of Special Education

 Students in other education majors may select Adaptive Education as a minor, and students in non-education majors may select the Disability in Community, School, and Society minor as part of their program of study.

-Dual Licensure Early Childhood including the ECE4U program is also offered through the Department of Special Education.
+Early Childhood/Early Childhood Special Education including the ECE4U program is offered jointly by the Department of Special Education and the Department of Curriculum and Instruction.

 Department Staffing Procedure